Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Introduction

-Unfortunately, existing benchmarks cannot meet our requirements for benchmarking LROs.
-Specifically, fact check~\cite{fever, tablefact,feverous} and question answering benchmarks~\cite{hybridqa,ott-qa,mmqa,tqa-bench} do not preserve a relational input/output interface.
-Text-to-SQL benchmarks~\cite{bird,spider,wikisql,beaver,spider2.0,elt-bench} do not consider or involve any LROs, but only use LLMs to translate natural-language questions into classical SQLs.
+Unfortunately, there is currently no benchmark specifically designed for LRO evaluation.
+Moreover, existing benchmarks, even those most relevant to the LRO scope, still fall short of our requirements.
+Specifically, fact check~\cite{fever,tablefact,feverous} and question answering benchmarks~\cite{hybridqa,ott-qa,mmqa,tqa-bench} do not preserve a relational input/output interface.
+Text-to-SQL benchmarks~\cite{bird,spider,wikisql,beaver,spider2.0,elt-bench} do not consider or involve any LROs, but only use LLMs to translate NL questions into classical SQLs.
 Other prior benchmarks on semantic query processing, like TAG~\cite{tag}, SWAN~\cite{hqdl} and SemBench~\cite{sembench}, evaluate the end-to-end performance of certain multi-LRO systems.
-However, none of them drill down to individual LROs, let alone their operating logics and implementation variants.
-Such a lack of an operator-level view also impedes deeper system-level analysis (see Section~\ref{sec:bench-rw} for details).
+However, none of them drill down to individual LROs, let alone their operating intents or implementation variants.
+Such a lack of an operator-level view also impedes deeper system-level analysis (see Section~\ref{sec:bench-rw}).

 Therefore, in this paper, we aim to taxonomize, benchmark, evaluate and analyze LROs, progressing from the operator level to the system level.
-Our contributions are summarized as below.
+Our contributions are summarized as follows.